kishorereddy514/TestProjectRepo/Readme.md

 ## Complete Green Run

  * Query with valid address
-    * Given the valid URL and API key
-    * When the valid 'address' is passed as query param
+    * Given the valid URL, API key and the 'address' is passed as query param
+    * When GET request is sent
     * Then validate status code is '200' and status is 'OK'

  * Query Viewport biasing
-    * Given the valid URL and API key
-    * When the valid 'address' is passed as query param
+    * Given the valid URL, API key and 'address' is passed as query param
+    * When GET request is sent
     * Then validate status code is '200'

  * Query Reverse geocoding filtered with latlng
-     * Given the valid URL and API key
-     * When the 'latlng' 'location_type' and 'result_type' is passed as query param
+     * Given the valid URL, API key and 'latlng' 'location_type' and 'result_type' is passed as query param
+     * When GET request is sent
      * Then validate status code is '200'

  * Address with and without region
      * Given url with valid api key
-     * When  just 'address' is passed as query param
+     * And  just 'address' is passed as query param
-     * When 'address' and 'region' is passed as query param
+     * And 'address' and 'region' is passed as query param
+     * When GET request is sent
      * Then validate both 'formatted_address' and 'place_id' of results not to be equal

 ## Negative Tests (error/exception)

  * Query with invalid api key
-    * Given the valid URL and invalid api key
-    * When the valid 'address' as query param
+    * Given the valid URL, invalid api key and 'address' as query param
+    * When GET request is sent
     * Then validate status is 'REQUEST_DENIED' and error message

  * Query with invalid query parameter
     * Given the valid URL and valid api key
-    * When the invalid 'result_type' as query param
+    * And the invalid 'result_type' as query param
+    * When GET request is sent
     * Then validate status is 'INVALID_REQUEST' and results lenght to be '0'